 Although some people can benefit from taking multiple capsules, it is advised that someone does not go higher than 3-4 capsules without the guidance of a healthcare practitioner.

-Generally, it is advised that people supplement with 200-300mg of magnesium on the same day as supplementing Thiamax, along with a good-quality B vitamin complex.
+Generally, it is advised that people supplement with 200-400mg of magnesium (in supplemental form) on the same day as supplementing Thiamax, along with a good-quality B vitamin complex.
 However, you should consult with your healthcare provider for specific advice on this topic.